 “7.2.1.2.
 Where a vehicle type uses RXSWIN Requirements for RXSWIN:

 7.2.1.2.1.
-The vehicle type shall have a dedicated RXSWIN for every Regulation to which the vehicle type has been approved, provided that the respective system has the capability to execute software updates and is intended to be updated by the manufacturer to this Regulation.
+The vehicle type shall have a dedicated RXSWIN for every Regulation to which the vehicle type has been approved, provided that the respective system has the capability to execute software updates and the vehicle manufacturer has declared the intention to update it at the time of type approval to this Regulation.

 7.2.1.2.2.
-R
+Where there is a subsequent software update that is relevant to a Regulation to which the vehicle has been approved without a dedicated RXSWIN, an RXSWIN shall be provided via an extension of the relevant type approval.
+The extension shall be obtained before the software update is executed.

 7.2.1.2.3.
 Each RXSWIN shall be uniquely identifiable.
 When type approval relevant software is modified by the vehicle manufacturer, the RXSWIN shall be updated if it leads to a type approval extension or to a new type approval.